 Portion control: Diets like the DASH diet focus on portion control, helping you manage calorie intake without feeling overly restricted.

-Flexible diets (e.g., IIFYM – If It Fits Your Macros): These focus on hitting daily macronutrient (carbs, protein, fat) goals while allowing flexibility in food choices.
+Flexible diets (e.g., IIFYM – If It Fits Your Macros): They emphasize hitting daily carb, protein, and fat goals while offering food flexibility.
 This can be sustainable for some but requires knowledge of calorie and macronutrient tracking.

 Remember

-Consult a doctor or dietitian: They can help you create a safe and personalized plan that fits your needs and health conditions.
+Consult a doctor or dietitian: Professionals can develop a safe, individualized plan suited to your needs and health conditions.

 Focus on overall health: Weight loss is often a byproduct of adopting healthy eating habits.
 Aim for a balanced diet rich in fruits, vegetables, whole grains, and lean protein.